oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bipreport/create-connections/create-connections.md

 6. Click ***Save*** and wait for the confirmation box.
 Exit the connection canvas by clicking the back button on the top left side of the screen.

-## Task 1: ERP Cloud External Report Service Connection
+## Task 2: Create ERP Cloud External Report Service Connection using SOAP Adapter

 To access the File Server from an Integration, you will need to create an FTP Connection.

 1. In the left Navigation pane, click ***Design*** &gt; ***Connections*** &gt; click ***Create***
 2. In the *Create Connection* dialog, select the **SOAP** adapter to use for this connection.
-To find the adapter, enter *FTP* in the search field.
+To find the adapter, enter *SOAP* in the search field.
 Click on the highlighted adapter
 3. From the *Create Connection* dialog, enter the following information and click on ***Create***:

     > **Note:**  If you get an error that the identifier already exists, enter unique connection name and remember this name for use later in the workshop.